HermannWilhelm/Counter_Mashine/README.md

 # Counter_Mashine
-Enter a complicated operation and see the execution of it in a couter mashine.
+Enter a complicated operation (like factorial) and see the execution of it in a couter mashine.